Welcome to Year Two

 Show and Tell : There will be 4 show and tell sessions per half term which will be in house groups.

-For Summer 1 these will be on Tuesdays:
+For Autumn 1 these will be on Tuesdays:

 The 'Speaking and Listening' aspect of English will be a focus for these sessions: